alttester/AltTester-Unity-SDK/Docs/source/tester.rst

-AltUnity Tester
+AltTester Unity SDK
 ===============

-AltUnity Tester is an open-source UI driven test automation tool that helps you find objects in your game and interacts with them using tests written in C#, Python or Java.
+AltTester Unity SDK is an open-source UI driven test automation tool that helps you find objects in your game and interacts with them using tests written in C#, Python or Java.
 You can run your tests on real devices (mobile, PCs, etc.) or inside the Unity Editor.